ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 <p>Let's take a little detour on how to best create and modify text files.
 These will carry all the code (regardless of computer language) that we want to assemble, compile, and execute.</p>

-<p>You are surely all familiar with Microsoft Word as a widely-used "word processor", but please DO <b>NOT</b> USE MS WORD TO WRITE PROGRAMS!!! :)</br>
+<p>You are surely all familiar with Microsoft Word as a widely-used "word processor", but please DO <b>NOT</b> USE MS WORD TO WRITE PROGRAMS!!! :)<br>
 <p>Instead, for programming, you have access to a very large number of excellent text editors - most of them are free to use!
 I will introduce you to just 4 of them below.
 If you already have a favorite editor and know how to use it well, then you don't have to change and use something else, just for this class.</p>
 <p>In fact, <i>AND PLEASE NOTE THIS</i>, no one editor is necessarily "better" than another.
 It is a matter of your preference.
 This is a great time for you to explore multiple options and then pick one.
-Once you pick an editor of choice, STICK WITH IT!</br>
+Once you pick an editor of choice, STICK WITH IT!<br>
 As you progress in your Computer Science education and, subsequently, your careers in CS, make sure you end up learning how to use more than one editor.
 You can still have a "favorite" that you excel at using, but at least have a working familiarity with others.</p>

 <ol>
 <li> <b>emacs</b> for UNIX-based OS</li>
 	<ol>
 	<p>emacs is a very popular editor that's available on just about every UNIX machine (including the ones that you're using in the CS labs) and UNIX-based machines (like MacOS computers).</p>
-	<p>To run emacs on a UNIX machine or a MacOS machine, open up a terminal (see above for how to do that on Macs) and type:</br>
+	<p>To run emacs on a UNIX machine or a MacOS machine, open up a terminal (see above for how to do that on Macs) and type:<br>
 	<pre>$ emacs</pre></p>
 	<p>To edit a file (let's say it's called "filename"), you'd type:</p>
 	<pre>$ emacs <i>filename</i></pre></p>

 	<p>To learn how to use emacs, there is no substitute for PRACTICE!!!
-Of course, there are multiple online resources that you can look at (especially given emacs' popularity) and here are some of them:</br>
+Of course, there are multiple online resources that you can look at (especially given emacs' popularity) and here are some of them:<br>
-	<li><a href="https://www.gnu.org/software/emacs/tour/">emacs tour from the GNU organization (makers of emacs)</a></li></br>
+	<li><a href="https://www.gnu.org/software/emacs/tour/">emacs tour from the GNU organization (makers of emacs)</a></li><br>
-	<li><a href="https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf">emacs commands - a handy reference card</a></li></br>
+	<li><a href="https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf">emacs commands - a handy reference card</a></li><br>
 	<li><a href="http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs">a beginner's guide to emacs</a></li></p>
 	</ol>
 <li> <b>vim</b> for UNIX-based OS</li>
 	<ol>
 	<p>vim (or sometimes called vi) is another popular editor that's also available on just about every UNIX machine (including the ones that you're using in the CS labs) and UNIX-based machines (like MacOS computers).</p>
-	<p>To run vim on a UNIX machine or a MacOS machine, open up a terminal (see above for how to do that on Macs) and type:</br>
+	<p>To run vim on a UNIX machine or a MacOS machine, open up a terminal (see above for how to do that on Macs) and type:<br>
 	<pre>$ vim</pre></p>
 	<p>To edit a file (let's say it's called "filename"), you'd type:</p>
 	<pre>$ vim <i>filename</i></pre></p>
 	<p>Again, to learn how to use vim, there is no substitute for PRACTICE!!!
-Again, there are multiple online resources that you can look at and here are some of them:</br>
+Again, there are multiple online resources that you can look at and here are some of them:<br>
-	<li><a href="http://www.vim.org/about.php">About vim</a></li></br>
+	<li><a href="http://www.vim.org/about.php">About vim</a></li><br>
-	<li><a href="http://tnerual.eriogerg.free.fr/vimqrc.html">vim commands - a handy reference card</a></li></br>
+	<li><a href="http://tnerual.eriogerg.free.fr/vimqrc.html">vim commands - a handy reference card</a></li><br>
 	<li><a href="https://www.fprintf.net/vimCheatSheet.html">another reference cheat sheet for vim</a></li></p>
 	</ol>
 <li> <b>Sublime Text 2</b> for Windows OS and MacOS X --- see <a href="https://www.sublimetext.com/">the product website</a> (it's a program that you'd have to download)</li>